How to Pack a Carry-On for Outfit Options on a Work Trip

 Your blazer, a pair of trousers, and shoes should be the same color (either black or brown).
 Gray, tan, and navy can be worn with either neutral.

-Unique cuff links (Bauble Bar has a great selection) personalize even the most basic of work outfits.
-Choose brightly colored or patterned socks (like these pairs from Cole Haan) over basic black.
-Instead of a wallet, store your cash and cards in this awesome money clip.
+If you’re a French cuffs guy, go with unique cuff links (Bauble Bar has a great selection) to personalize even the most basic of work outfits.
+You can also choose brightly colored or patterned socks over basic black to add visual interest.
+And to keep things slimmed down, store your cash and cards in a fun money clip instead of a wallet.

 4. Plan for the return trip, too